Neto (footballer, born 1989): Loan to Arsenal

 On 30 August 2024, Neto joined Arsenal on a season-long loan on deadline day.

 Neto debuted for Arsenal on 29 January 2025 in their Champions League match against Girona.
 That was his only appearance for the club, as he departed Arsenal at the end of the season.

 Botafogo

-On August 8, 2025, Neto was announced as a new signing for Botafogo.
-Neto signed a contract with Glorioso until June 2027.

-On September 14, during Botafogo's loss to São Paulo in the Brazilian Championship, Neto felt pain in his thigh and had to be substituted in the first half.
+On 8 August 2025, Neto signed a two-year contract with Botafogo.
+On 14 September, during the club's league loss to São Paulo, he felt pain in his thigh and had to be substituted in the first half.
 Two days later, imaging tests revealed a complete rupture of the rectus femoris muscle in his right thigh, with an estimated recovery time of twelve to twenty weeks.

-On September 21, Neto underwent surgery and three days later began recovery work at Botafogo's Health and Performance Center.
+On 21 September 2025, Neto underwent surgery and three days later began recovery work at Botafogo's Health and Performance Center.

+Amid a stint marked by repeated errors, Neto finalized the termination of his contract with Botafogo on June 26, 2026.